The terms legal information, legal advice and free legal advice are often misused and can be confusing.

 - Legal self-help forms.

-What is Exactly Legal Advice?
+What Exactly Is Good Legal Advice?

 Advice from friends or family is not considered legal advice.
 Accurate legal advice forms an agreement between a lawyer and their client based on the family law matter that the client is going through.